-Where we are: UC Davis intends for all new buildings to meet Silver-level LEED certification, which means using water-efficient, energy-efficient and environmentally friendly design and construction.
+Where we are: UC Davis strives for all new buildings to meet Gold-level LEED certification, which means using water-efficient, energy-efficient and environmentally friendly design and construction.

 Our Sustainable 2nd Century vision: UC Davis borrows from its own faculty research to improve campus operations, with projects that conserve and generate energy in innovative ways.